andreibesleaga/universal-sql-vmm/README.md

 - Documentation:
     Include detailed setup instructions and usage examples in README.md.
     This structure ensures the project is modular, maintainable, and scalable.

+### This project serves as a powerful, extensible platform for SQL-like operations, combining traditional and modern data platforms into a single cohesive system. 🚀